-KPO5 Maintain financial governance Target 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs plus 30%).
-Our Performance 2018 - 2019: Our Performance 2019 - 2020 Q1 2018-19 (April - June) 218% Q1 2019-20 (April - June) 190.11% Q2 2018-19 (July - September) 276% Q3 2018-19 (October - December) 194% Q4 2018-19 (January - March) 142% KPO6 Commit to eBuilding Standards Target 6.1 Details of eBuilding Standards to be published prominently on the verifier's website.
-Our performance: Details of eBuildingStandards.scot is published prominently on Building Standards &amp; Public Safety website including a direct link there to.
-Target 6.2 75% of each key building warrant related process being done electronically Plan checkingBuilding warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted Our Performance: 100% of our applications are dealt with digitally, including plan checking, whether initially applied for online or otherwise.
+KPO5 Maintain financial governance Target 5.1 Building standards verification fee income to cove 30%). cation fee income to cover indicative verification service costs (staff costs plus Our Performance 2018 - 2019: Our Performance 2019 - 2020 Q1 2018-19 (April - June) 218% Q1 2019-20 (April - June) 190.11% Q2 2018-19 (July - September) 276% Q2 2019-20 (July - Sept) 299.83% Q3 2018-19 (October - December) 194% Q4 2018-19 (January - March) 142% KPO6 Commit to eBuilding Standards Target 6.1 Details of eBuilding Standards to be published pro ominently on the verifier's website.
+Our performance: Details of eBuildingStandards.scot is published prominently on Building Standards & Public Safety website including a direct link there to.
+Target 6.2 75% of each key building warrant related process being done electronically • Plan checking Building warrant or amendments (and plans) be ing issued Verification during construction Completion certificates being accepted Our Performance: 100% of our applications are dealt with digitally, including plan checking, whether initially applied for online or otherwise.
 Paper applications are scanned on receipt to allow all warrant processes to be circulated using electronic workflow in the same manner as online applications.
 100% of building warrants and amendments to warrants are issued electronically.
 100% of Notices of Acceptance of Completion Certificate submissions are issued electronically.
-We are currently developing our systems to facilitate electronic verification during construction including carrying out site assessment using tablet PC's and for the acceptance of completion certificates electronically from a site location.
+We are currently developing our systems to facilitate electronic verification during construction including carrying out site assessment using tablet PC's and for the acceptance of completion certificates To the acceptance of completion certificates L electronically from a site location.